-- An extensive environmental scan and stakeholder listening tour was conducted. - Options were evaluated with a framework considering constraints, concerns, and risk tolerance, balanced with impact on student experience. - Options were further vetted using the guiding principles of equity, opportunity, wellness, and flexibility. - Physical Distancing and health protocols limit transportation and on-campus populations which can be accommodated. - An enhanced elearning experience will be part of any version of reopening plans we implement. - School-specific reopening models will vary depending on context, local needs, and available resources.
+- An extensive environmental scan and stakeholder listening tour is ongoing. - The District is regularly interfacing with local, state, and national health experts. - Options were evaluated with a framework considering constraints, concerns, and risk tolerance, balanced with impact on student experience. - Options were further vetted using the guiding principles of equity, opportunity, wellness, and flexibility. - Physical Distancing and health protocols limit transportation and on-campus populations which can be accommodated. - An enhanced elearning experience will be part of any version of reopening plans we implement. - School-specific reopening models will vary depending on context, local needs, and available resources.
 All reopening options require trade-offs. - Across all schools, learning acceleration (including closing achievement gaps), safety, and equity are top priorities. - Key to our success will be our agility to adapt to changing conditions.